Fall Intake vs Spring Intake - Which is Better for Study Abroad?

 - Job Opportunities: Job fairs and campus recruitments usually occur during the second year, which means you will have completed three semesters if you are in the Fall Intake, and two semesters for the Spring Intake.
 Those who have spent three semesters will have more advantage over those with two semesters because that extra semester will boost your profile, and enhance your academic CV (student CV) as you have finished more projects, have more leadership roles, done more activities, etc. These little extras will help you gain an advantage over those from the Spring Intake.

-- Courses: Universities usually offer a lot more courses for the Fall Intake applicants, so you will have much more courses to choose from.
-The period of Fall Intake months last from September to December.
-It also means that if you are looking for an unusual course that is not chosen by a lot of students, there are higher chances it won’t not available in the Spring Intake.
-For example, the January intake in UK 2023 has fewer subjects to choose from as compared to September Intake.
+- Courses: Universities usually offer a lot more courses for the Fall Intake applicants, so you will have many more courses to choose from.
+The period of Fall Intake lasts from September to December.
+It also means that if you are looking for an unusual course that is not chosen by a lot of students, there are higher chances it won’t not be available in the Spring Intake.
+For example, the January intake in the UK 2023 has fewer subjects to choose from as compared to the September Intake.

 - Extracurricular Activities: If you give a lot of importance to extracurricular activities, joining organizations and student clubs, then applying for the Fall Intake may be the best option.
 It will be quite difficult to shoulder leadership roles in student clubs if you join the excitement later on.
 But if you aim to just be a part of an organization, then it doesn’t matter much.
 Learn how Admission Officers Evaluate Your Application: Extracurricular Activities.